-An assessment centre (or assessment day) if well designed & facilitated, can be a very robust way of assessing candidates for one of a number of purposes, which include:
+A well designed and facilitated assessment centre (or assessment day) is a very robust way of assessing candidates.
+This can be for a number of purposes, which include:

 - Recruiting new talent to your organisation from external sources

-- People moves and promotions within your organisation
+- Maximising people moves and promotions within your organisation

 - Making key decisions on development investment as a precursor to a learning & development programme